prashanthm07/Facial-Expression-Recognition-using-Deep-Learning/README.md

 * Tensorflow>=2.1
 * opencv>=4.0.1
 * keras>=2.3.1
-#### Note: You can also create virtual environment using python3.7 and the use requirements.txt file as follows
+#### Installation of dependencies using Anaconda distribution
+`conda create -n faceexpressions python=3.7 -y`

+`conda activate faceexpressions`

+`pip install ipykernel`

+`python -m ipykernel install --user --name faceexpressions --display-name "faceexpressions"`

+If you have want to install Tensorflow GPU then use below command

+`conda install tensorflow-gpu==2.0.0`

+If you have want to install Tensorflow CPU then use below command

+`conda install tensorflow==2.0.0`

-`pip install -r requirements.txt`
+`pip install keras opencv-contrib-python pandas numpy matplotlib scikit-learn`

+`conda install jupyter`

-* Once your dependencies installation is done, you can run the notebook files on jupyter notebook(if you are using Anaconda).
+* Once your dependencies installation is done, you can run the notebook files on jupyter notebook(if you are using Anaconda) using below command.

+`jupyter notebook`

 ### Real-Time Testing of our model:
 * This can be done just by running **RealtimePredictions.py**